cppitems/ex2.3/README.md

 ## Task description

-In this exercise it is your task to adopt the implementation of the functions in `include/algorithms.hpp`, which are part of a *header-only* library.
+In this exercise it is your task to adapt the implementation of the functions in `include/algorithms.hpp`, which are part of a *header-only* library.

 These functions are function templates with a single *type template parameter* `C` and implement algorithms tailored to a "container type" `C` which supports access to elements using the `operator[]` and has a `size()` member, e.g. `std::vector`.